psugrg/dden/readme.md

-# README #
+# README

-## The Docker based Development Environment - Base repository ##
+## DDEN - The Docker based Development Environment

-The simple approach to the docker based development environment.

-The main intention of this project is to create a simple to use, self contained development environment.

-This repository acts as a starting point for the actual, more sophisticated environments.
+This image is intended to be a base for creating development environments.

+The main feature are the installation and management scripts embedded into the image.
+A single-line command executed in the container will install the environment on the development machine (see reference guide for details).
+Child image that derives from *DDEN* can be installed and managed by these scripts making the installation process much easier and *user friendly*.

+This image is based on the *ubuntu:rolling* but doesn't install any packages for you.
+Every development environment is different and requires different packages.

-## Quick reference guide ##
+## Reference guide

+### Derived image preparation
+Derived image should be created from the *psugrg/dden* base image: `FROM psugrg/dden:latest`.

+Dockerfile should contain `ENV IMAGE_NAME="<image_name>"` where `<image_name>` is the name of the Development Environment you're about to create.
+This will tell the base image how to configure installation scripts.

+The content of the rest of the Dockerfile is in your hands.

 ### Installation
-Run `docker run --rm -v "$HOME/.local/bin:/home/user/.local/bin" -u "$(id -u):$(id -g)" psugrg/dden install.sh` to install DDEN Environment in the $HOME/.local/bin folder.
+Run `docker run --rm -v "$HOME/.local/bin:/home/user/.local/bin" -u "$(id -u):$(id -g)" psugrg/dden install.sh` to install *DDEN* Environment in the *$HOME/.local/bin* folder.

+Change `/home/user/.local/bin` if you want to change the default installation location.

+For derived image replace the `psugrg/dden` with its name.
+Note that all `/` that are part of the image name will be replaced by `-` in the name of the installed scripts.

-### Create DDEN Environment
+### Create Development Environment for a project location
-Run `dden-create.sh <container_name>` in the project location, or use the optional -p argument to pass the path to the project location.
-This script will create container (DevEnv instance) dedicated to this (current or provided) location.
-This script will generate <container_name>-start.sh <container_name>-exec.sh <container_name>-stop.sh <container_name>-remove.sh scripts.
+Run `psugrg-dden-create.sh <container_name>` in the project location, or use the optional *-p* argument to pass the path to the project location.
+This script will create container (Instance of Development Environment image) dedicated to this (current or provided) location.
+This script will generate <container_name>-start.sh <container_name>.sh <container_name>-stop.sh <container_name>-remove.sh scripts.

+For derived image replace the `psugrg-dden-create.sh` with the name of the script installed during the installation process.

 ### Start container
 Run `./<container_name>-start.sh` to start container before starting working on your project.

 ### Call any command
-Use `./<container_name>.sh` script to call any command from the container.
+Run `./<container_name>.sh` script to call any command from the container.

 #### Example usage